In force Publication date 14 Aug 24

 This study provides significant insights for the anti-doping movement and the promotion of clean sport, especially in the context of athletes, such as masters swimmers and senior netball players.
 Here are the key implications:

-6. Health and Medication Management in Sports: The study underscores the intersection between health management and doping control in sports, particularly for senior athletes who may have complex medical needs.
+Health and Medication Management in Sports: The study underscores the intersection between health management and doping control in sports, particularly for senior athletes who may have complex medical needs.
 It calls for a more integrated approach that involves not just athletes but also their healthcare providers in the anti-doping education process.
-This could lead to better-informed decisions about medication use in relation to sports competitions.

 Download options